zdfowler/diedactic/paper.md

   2. Complete reduction in attack surface
   3. Unknown reduction in attack surface

-Results of this work can help container-based application distributors to employ practices that encourage "slimming" compatibility  so to reduce or eliminate open CVE vulnerabilities present in images.
+Diedactic along with the results of the case study can help container-based application distributors to employ practices that encourage "slimming" compatibility for reducing or eliminating open CVE vulnerabilities present in images.

 # Background